JAMstack-Oslo/org-website/meetings/meeting-planning-03-01-2019.md

 Knut had the great idea of trying out, remote presentations.
 I like it and we should definitely try this!

 ## Kode24

 The magazine at [kode24][kode24] published a article today about their [coding calender][9].
 Knut will establish a dialogue with them.

 ## Building a organization team

 I emphasized my dreams on collaborating with other people to get the meetup in a healthy shape.
 We are still in the early phases but we will always keep looking out for others who want to help organize or are taking initiative.
-If you are interested, please feel free to reach out on [Discord][1], attend planning [meetings][2] or [email][3].
+If you are interested, please feel free to reach out on [Discord][1], attend planning meetings or [email][3].

 The next conference call is this Saturday from 7PM to 8PM in the [#monthly-planning][10].